-Each year 4 million men in the U.S. battle prostate cancer, and, on average, 1 in 9 men will be diagnosed in their lifetime.
+Each year more than 3 million men in the U.S. battle prostate cancer, and, on average, 1 in 8 men will be diagnosed in their lifetime.
 However, there are significant racial disparities, particularly for men of African descent.
-Compared to men of other ethnicities, men of African descent are 76% more likely to develop prostate cancer and more than twice as likely to die of it.
+Compared to men of other ethnicities, men of African descent are over 75% more likely to develop prostate cancer and more than twice as likely to die of it.
 Research indicates a number of disparities for men of African descent including longer wait times between diagnosis and treatment, more side effects and higher costs of care.

 At the Prostate Cancer Foundation, we’ve been investing in research that targets these disparities for over 20 years.

 We’ve awarded millions of dollars to scientists across the US whose research not only explores how and why prostate cancer behaves differently in men of African descent, but also tests possible solutions.
 Some of our promising young investigators include:

 Brandon Mahal, MD of the Dana-Farber Cancer Institute and Harvard University.
 Dr. Mahal’s research project will analyze data on more than 15,000 men of African descent with prostate cancer to uncover factors associated with poor prognosis.
 This information will be used to develop more accurate prediction tools, and will improve treatment selection and outcomes for African American men with prostate cancer.

 Salma Kaochar, PhD at Baylor College of Medicine.
 Dr. Kaochar is looking at specific factors that affect how genes are turned on and off in African American prostate cancer, and that might be new targets for treatments.